DerGoogler/docs/docs/HWPlugin/index.md

   allowEditor: true
 ```

 > Note: The `run` is required, without will not work

-This optimal, this allow the user to change itself an option within the app, he want's the option, he'll change it
+> Markdown should applied like in the sample, with spaces etc...

 ## Add to plugin list